wrightcameron/sql-handleDuplicate-Example/README.md

 ## Problem

-The satallite SQL database tracks thousands and thousands of satallites in orbit.
+The satellite SQL database tracks thousands and thousands of satellites in orbit.
 This database is used by hundreds of clients to keep track of public records saying who has what in the sky.
 There is an issue though, some of the records are showing duplicates.
 These duplicates need to be removed, but a single entry needs to remain and which of the duplicates should be the one to remain?

 ## Solution

 ## Resources

 * [Postgres Docker image](https://hub.docker.com/_/postgres/)